mm6/InternetOfThingsCourse/projects/project1/Project1.md

 #### On Campus CMU Wi-Fi registration needs performed once only

-6) [For students in Pittsburgh, if you plan to use the Argon on Campus - with CMU's Wi-Fi, you will need to register the Argon as a wireless device.](https://www.cmu.edu/computing/services/endpoint/network-access/wireless/how-to/cmudevice.html) Do this only after you have a working CLI.
+6) [If you plan to use the Argon on Campus - with CMU's Wi-Fi, the device needs to be registered as a wireless device on CMU-DEVICE.](https://www.cmu.edu/computing/services/endpoint/network-access/wireless/how-to/cmudevice.html) Do this only after you have a working CLI.

 [For students in Pittsburgh, the actual registration page is here.](https://getonline.cmu.edu/) Choose the wireless block.
 Your MAC address can be retrieved from your Argon by entering the command: